Luiz Razia: Early career

-He signed for Fisichella Motor Sport to compete in the main GP2 Series in 2009.
+Razia signed for Fisichella Motor Sport to compete in the main GP2 Series in 2009.
 After taking his first point at Autodromo Nazionale Monza during the feature race, Razia led from pole to take his first GP2 win, in a similar way to his win in Bahrain during GP2 Asia.

 Razia joined Max Chilton in the Barwa Addax Team for the 2009–10 GP2 Asia Series season, but both drivers were replaced before the second round of the championship, with Chilton moving to Ocean Racing Technology.
 Razia returned for the final round in Bahrain, replacing Daniel Zampieri at the Rapax Team.

-He remained with Rapax for the 2010 GP2 Series season.
+Razia remained with Rapax for the 2010 GP2 Series season.
 He started strongly, finishing the first six races in the points (including two podiums), but then endured a barren run until the final round of the season, eventually finishing eleventh in the drivers' championship.
 His team-mate, Pastor Maldonado, became the series champion, whilst Razia helped Rapax to claim the teams' title.

 As part of his Formula One testing deal with the Lotus team, Razia signed to drive for the new AirAsia team in 2011, alongside fellow Lotus tester Davide Valsecchi.
 He scored no points in the Asia series, but finished sixth in the first race of the main series season, to earn the team three points in its inaugural main series start.
 He later took his first series pole position at the Hungaroring, and finished 12th in the championship.

-For the 2012 season, he moved to the Arden International team alongside Simon Trummer, and won the feature race in Malaysia to lead the championship after the first round of the championship.
+For the 2012 season, Razia moved to the Arden International team alongside Simon Trummer, and won the feature race in Malaysia to lead the championship after the first round of the championship.
 Davide Valsecchi then moved ahead, but Razia retook the lead by winning the Silverstone sprint race, having also won in Catalunya and Valencia.
 However, Valsecchi edged back in front over the course of the remainder of the season, and Razia ultimately had to settle for the runner-up position in the championship.